High-definition television: Formats

 When transmitted at two megapixels per frame, HDTV provides about five times as many pixels as SD (standard-definition television).
 The increased resolution provides for a clearer, more detailed picture.
 In addition, progressive scan and higher frame rates result in a picture with less flicker and better rendering of fast motion.
-HDTV as is known today first started official broadcasting in 1989 in Japan, under the MUSE/Hi-Vision analog system.
+Modern HDTV began broadcasting in 1989 in Japan, under the MUSE/Hi-Vision analog system.
 HDTV was widely adopted worldwide in the late 2000s.

+Standards

+All modern high-definition broadcasts utilize digital television standards.

+The major digital television broadcast standards used for terrestrial, cable, satellite, and mobile devices are: